joeyliu7975/PodcastPlayer/README.md

 ### Pause Audio

 #### Primary Course( happy path ):
-1. AVPlayerItem is ready to play
+1. AVPlayerItem is ready to play<br/>
-2. AVPlayer pause the audio
+2. AVPlayer pause the audio<br/>

 #### The AVPlayerItem is not ready( sad path ):
 System currently doesnt' do anything about it